-In employee surveys, there is often the possibility that respondents will not answer honestly, because of the fear that their responses will not remain anonymous.
-Employers can provide anonymity in various ways:
+In employee surveys, there is often a risk that respondents will not answer openly for fear that their answers will not remain anonymous.
+There are various ways to ensure anonymity for employees, such as:

-- We use trusted software.
-Employees must trust, that the tool through which they are filling in the survey will not allow linking between identifiers and responses (ID and responses must be stored in different files).
+- Using trusted software.
+Employees must trust that the tool they use to fill in the survey will not allow linking between identifiers and answers (IDs and answers must be stored in different databases).